Peace Monuments

 Z

-November 11, 1926 - "Great Frieze of War & Peace," Liberty Memorial, 100 West 26th Street, Kansas City, Missouri (USA).
+ENovember 11, 1926 - "Great Frieze of War & Peace," Liberty Memorial, 100 West 26th Street, Kansas City, Missouri (USA).
 "Carved into the limestone of the north wall (left image).
 148 feet/45 meters wide & 18 feet/5.5 meters high.
 One of largest in the world.
 Sculpted by Edmond Amateis [1897-1981].
 Depicts progress from war to peace."
 On north wall of Liberty Memorial (left image).
 Faces Kansas City's palatial 1914 Union Station, now rarely used for trains (right image).
+The single-line inscription across the 148-foot top of the frieze reads as follows:

 "THESE HAVE DARED BEAR THE TORCHES OF SACRIFICE AND SERVICE.
 THEIR BODIES RETURN TO DUST BUT THEIR WORK LIVETH FOREVERMORE. --o-- LET US STRIVE ON TO DO ALL WHICH WE MAY ACHIEVE AND CHERISH A JUST AND LASTING PEACE AMONG OURSEVES AND WITH ALL NATIONS."